Data-drone/timeseries_replay/Notes/Planning_Notes.md

 - Creates job list based on the replay rate / batch size
 - Sends the job to extract the dataset
 - Sends to the output system -> check offset diff -> and if <0 send

+## Central Runner

+Setting up the intervals

+start time / end time / replay rate / current time

+timeinterval = end time - start time

+The length of each batch is the replay rate

+For 1 second we will have second by second batches

+What will we do if a batch is empty? skip?

+We are hitting timing issues with a writer that is writing json due to IO at the moment.

+## Database Class

+We want to make it flexible and work with different databases Take db flavour specific code and leave that to sqlalchemy But sqlalchemy is focused around Object models as the backing db for apps

+Do we want to move the creation of the engine into the main execution loop rather than via the database class?

 ### Things to consider